 Money and ministry don't mix cleanly without accountability.
 God calls leaders to be blameless not only before Him but before men.
 That means clear books, clean hands, and written boundaries.
 Paul told Timothy that elders must be "above reproach."
 The IRS says the same thing in legalese.
 Both are right.

-When a Church Conflict of Interest Policy Matters Legally
+Church Conflict of Interest Policy and Legal Compliance

 When you apply for 501c3 501(c)(3) status as a church, Form 1023 asks a blunt question: